Juneechen/CS5008_TrieResearchProject/README.md

 ```
 One disadvantage of using a fixed size array in a Trie to represent children is that it can waste memory when the Trie is sparse.
 When a Trie is designed to 26 letters (a-z), but the actual words inserted into the Trie use only a subset of these letters, then most of the slots in the array will be unused, resulting in wasted memory.
 This also results in increased memory usage when a large set of vocabularies is stored, as every single node will have a pre-allocated array to accommodate the maximum number of possible children.
 One advantage of using arrays is that it will be easy to retrieve all stored word in sorted alphabetical order.

+### hashmap-based children
-I studied and learned from this [Introduction_to_Trie] on GeeksForGeeks, and for the purpose of exercise, I explored other options for representing children nodes.
+I studied and learned from the [Introduction to Trie] on GeeksForGeeks, and for the purpose of exercise, I explored other options for representing children nodes.
 I eventually implemented my TrieNode differenly using the C++ hashmap from the `<unordered_map>` library as such:
 ```
 struct TrieNode {
         bool isWord;